1988 24 Hours of Le Mans: Start

 Over 50,000 British fans had arrived for the race, spurred on by Jaguar's prospects.
 This swelled the crowd to 260,000, the biggest for the decade.
-At the earlier 3pm start, on a hit afternoon, Stuck vaulted from the pole position into the lead.
+At the earlier 3pm start, on a hot afternoon, Stuck vaulted from the pole position into the lead.
 Lammers, from sixth on the grid, muscled past the other works cars into second place by the end of the first lap.
 That just provoked them and the four of them set a strong pace.
 Lammers took the lead on the sixth lap and, in fact, all four held the lead at some time in the opening shift.
 The other Jaguars were prowling near, running 5, 6, 8 and 9 after the first hour.
 The first hiccup was right on the hour when Nielsen planted his car into the gravel at Indianapolis, losing two laps.
 At 5.30pm, Ludwig lost minutes as he almost ran out of fuel in the Porsche Curves, just managing to get back to the pits, but dropping two laps and falling down to ninth.
 It was later found to be due to a blocked fuel filter, that stopped the last third of the tank being accessed.

 The only serious accident in the race happened at 8.15pm, when Ukyo Katayama lost control of his Cougar in the high-speed Porsche Curves.
 It flipped over the guard barrier, into the catch-fencing, and burst into flames.
 Katayama emerged unhurt but severely in shock.
 He was left literally speechless – unable to speak in the hospital for two days.
 Later in the night, the other Cougar also had a fire, when fuel was spilt during a pit-stop.
 Burning through the electrics put them out the race.